AngelaOsaji/Edsigh-Ed-Tech/README.md

 The Director of Edsigh Ed-Tech contacted my team of Data Scientists because they are interested in leveraging the power of their data to gain insights into the business and improve their efficiency.

-In analyzing this data we will seek to understand the performance of each course offered by their establishment and uncover where potential opportunities to increase business revenue lie
+In analyzing this data we will seek to understand the performance of each course offered by their establishment and uncover where potential opportunities to increase business revenue.